Provision Cert-Manager and Let's Encrypt on Kubernetes using Terraform

 • Use the Cert-Manager Terraform module from the Kubestack catalog

-• Provision Cert-Manager 1.15.0-beta.2-kbst.0 on Kubernetes
+• Provision Cert-Manager 1.15.1-kbst.0 on Kubernetes

 • Configure Cert-Manager to use Let's Encrypt to issue certificates